KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float percent_duplicate "Percentage of the source's gainers that are found in the other sources" }

-    GAINER-DETAILS one or more to one REPEATS : "groupby symbol, download_id >> unique >> groupby symbol >> repeat_count = count"
+    GAINER-DETAILS one or more to one REPEATS : "aggregate & view"

     REPEATS {
         str symbol FK "FK from the GAINERS table via the GAINER-DETAILS table" int repeat_count "Number of times the stock has appeared across different timepoints" }

-    GAINER-DETAILS one or more to one RELIABILITY: "aggregate"
+    GAINER-DETAILS one or more to one RELIABILITY: "aggregate & view"

     RELIABILITY {
         str source FK "Data download source"